alexbfree/thesis/src/chapter-1.md

 ----------------------------

 <span class="editnote">Update Text to remove part A/B split</span>
 <span class="editnote">Update Structure Diagram Figure 1.2</span>
+<span class="editnote">Shrink or remove some of this as a lot has been covered already in 1.2 now</span>

 The overall structure of this thesis is illustrated in [Figure 1.2](#figure-1.2).
 Clearly evident are its two distinct parts, as described in 1.1.2 above.